sourcegraph/about/company/goals/guidelines.md

 >
 > **Problem:** _A prose description of the problem that the goal is meant to address.
 The "why" of the goal._
 >
-> **Milestones:** _Checkpoints along a linear prerequisite path that would demonstrate incremental progress towards this goal.
-Milestones are not specific single tasks and likely encompass 1-2 months of progress.
-It may make sense to list milestone-specific outcomes beneath each milestone._
+> **Milestones:**
 >
+> 1. _First milestone: A checkpoint along a linear prerequisite path that would demonstrate incremental progress towards this goal.
+Milestones are not specific single tasks and likely encompass 1-2 months of progress._
+>
-> **Outcomes:** _The quantitative and qualitative metrics that demonstrate the goal has successfully solved the problem.
+>     - **Outcome:** _The quantitative and qualitative metrics that demonstrate the milestone has made progress towards solving the problem.
 Outcomes are not "tasks completed;" they are signals that the problem itself is solved._
+>
+> 1. _Next milestone..._
+>
+>     - **Outcome:** _This milestone's outcome..._

 Goals and outcomes should be relatively stable, unless a team chooses to de-prioritize a goal or discovers a better way to measure it.
 Milestones can be subtracted or added while working on a goal as necessary – the focus should be on achieving the outcomes (the "what") to solve the problem and not any specific set of tasks (the "how").